Family violence and personal violence

 Photos and videos

-You can object to photos or videos intended for advertising being taken, if they might identify someone living at the property who is at risk of family or personal violence.
+You can object to photos or videos being taken for advertising purposes, if they might identify someone living at the property who is at risk of family or personal violence.

-No intervention order is required to make the objection, but it must be in writing and given to the rental provider or agent.
+No intervention order is required to make the objection, but it must be in writing and given to the landlord or their agent.

-Once this written notice has been given, the rental provider or agent must not take any photos or videos that you object to.
+Once you have given written notice, the landlord or agent must not take any photos or videos that you object to.
 If any photos or videos are taken, you can ask to review them before they are used to advertise the property.

-If you have asked to review any photos or video the rental provider, or agent, must not use them before they have been reviewed.
-They would need your written consent to use them.
+If you have asked to review any photos or videos, the landlord or agent must not use them before they have been reviewed.
+They need your written consent to use them.

-If it has been more than 12 months since photos or videos were taken for advertising purposes, the rental provider or the agent must get the affected person’s written consent before they can be used.
+If it has been more than 12 months since photos or videos were taken for advertising purposes, the landlord or agent must get your written consent before they can be used.

 Notices to vacate

-If the rental provider or real estate agent gives you a notice to vacate for an act or breach that was caused by someone who subjected you to family or personal violence, you can apply to the Victorian Civil and Administrative Tribunal (VCAT) to challenge it.
+If the landlord or agent gives you a notice to vacate for an act or breach that was caused by someone who subjected you to family or personal violence, you can apply to VCAT to challenge it.

-Challenges on the grounds of family or personal violence can be made for the following notices to vacate:
+Challenges on the grounds of family or personal violence can be made for notices to vacate given for the following reasons:

 - Damage